 Here’s the Ingredients You Need and What They Do for the Brain & Body:

-- Two Eggs (I prefer organic, grain fed, cage free): packed with choline, which is believed to assist in memory & fight Alzheimer’s disease.
+- Two Eggs (I prefer organic pasture raised or if you): packed with choline, which is believed to assist in memory & fight Alzheimer’s disease.
 Eggs are also packed with protein and vitamins such as D and B12

 - Spinach: packed with Iron (make sure to eat plenty of citrus type foods to absorb the iron) which helps fight “Iron Depression,” as well as lutein, Vitamin K, folate and beta-carotene which keep your cognitive abilities sharp.